fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/06_pointers/03_pointers.md

 ### C heritage

-The example presented above showcases modern C++ syntax.
+The example presented above showcases modern C++ style.
 In C, you will mostly see the asterisk sticked to the pointer name:

 ```c++
 // very common in C